Sen. Menendez, wife indicted on bribe charges as probe finds $100,000 in gold bars, prosecutors say

 But months later, New Jersey voters returned Menendez to the Senate.
 He defeated a well-financed challenger in a midterm election that broke a Republican lock on power in Washington.

-Melgen was convicted of health care fraud in 2017 but former President Donald Trump commuted his prison sentence.
+Melgen was convicted of health care fraud in 2017, but President Donald Trump commuted his prison sentence.

 The son of Cuban immigrants, Menendez has held public office continuously since 1986, when he was elected mayor of Union City, New Jersey.
 He was a state legislator and spent 14 years in the U.S. House of Representatives.
 In 2006, Gov. Jon Corzine appointed Menendez to the Senate seat he vacated when he became governor.